zlianghahaha/zlianghahaha.github.io/_pages/about.md

 # News

+* The first paper that claim a new paradiam Variational Quantum Pulse (VQP) for machine learning tasks is available on arxiv!
+Thanks Hanrui, Jinglei and all collaborators.
 * Become a contributor to [TorchQuantum](https://github.com/mit-han-lab/torchquantum) and aim to extend the functionabilty of support quantum pulse, thanks Hanrui!
 Feb.2022
 * **Zhiding** has been selected as a **DAC Young Fellow**, Cheers!
 Nov.2021
 * Two papers will be published on **ICCAD**, Cheers!
 Sep.2021